Lexpj/ARL-SEAC/README.md

 This repository builds upon [Shared Experience Actor Critic](https://arxiv.org/abs/2006.07169).
 In this repository, trained agents, experiments, and other files have been included that were part of the experimentation we did for the course Seminar Advanced Deep Reinforcement Learning at Leiden University.

+The trained runs along with their log files are currently not included within this repository.
+GitHub has problems when uploading these files.
+Upon request, we can send over these files for completeness!
+The results of all experiments done in [the paper](https://github.com/Lexpj/ARL-SEAC/ARL.pdf) can be requested.

 ## Requirements
 Check requirements.txt.
 Tested on Python 3.8.0 with dependencies stated in requirements.txt.
 Install via `pip install -r requirements.txt`
 NOTE: requirements are updated and different than the [original code base](https://github.com/uoe-agents/seac)